dillan-p/Crawler/README.md

 # Crawler

 This repository contains a domain crawler implemented in Ruby.
-It utilises REST client to make HTTP requests, and Nokogiri to parse the DOM.
+It utilises REST Client to make HTTP requests, and Nokogiri to parse the DOM.

 ## Installation